microsoft/dstoolkit-mlops-v2/docs/how-to/DataScienceScripts.md

 ### Data Science Script Configuration

-The Data Science script must have configuration, which defines the configuration parameter required for the data science scripts.
+The Data Science script must have configuration, which defines the configuration parameters required for the data science scripts.
 The configuration file should be in yaml format and should be easily configurable.
 For example, the configuration file for the nyc_taxi model will be stored in the `src/nyc_taxi/common/nyc_config.yaml` folder.
 And the DS scripts can read the configuration file and use the parameters defined in it.
-Below is an example of how the `nyc_taxi_config.yaml` file looks like:
+Below is an example of how the `nyc_taxi_config.yaml` file:

     ```yaml
     dry_run: True